stappersg/vBook/src/install/source/freebsd.md

 ## Adding a vSMTP as a system service

 This feature has not been tested.
-Please note that version 0.10 will add a new startup mechanism that no longer require user ACLs.
+Please note that version 0.10 will add a new startup mechanism that no longer requires user ACLs.